2025 Polish presidential election: Electoral system

 Voting ballots in the first (left) and second (right) rounds of the election.

 Presidential elections in Poland must be held on a day off work (Sunday or public holiday), between 75 and 100 days before the end of the term of the sitting president.
 However, they may be held earlier if the office becomes vacant due to the death, resignation, or removal of the incumbent.
 The Marshal of the Sejm is responsible for setting the date of presidential elections and in this case had three possible dates to choose from: 4 May, 11 May, or 18 May 2025.

-The President of Poland is elected for a five-year term using the two-round system; if no candidate receives a majority of the vote in the first round, a run-off is held between the top two candidates.
+The President of Poland is elected using the two-round system; if no candidate receives a majority of the vote in the first round, a run-off is held between the top two candidates.
 Presidents serve a five-year term and can be re-elected once.
 Presidential terms expire on 6 August, and the president-elect takes the oath of office on the same day before the National Assembly (a joint session of the Sejm and the Senate).